Sagebati/wannaplay/README.md

 The client
 ==
 ### to encrypt
-client path
+./client path
 ### To decrypt
-client -d path key
+./client -d path key

 The server
 ==